-Our office is happy to help with the grant preparation process, including aiding in writing the grant, putting together a budget, proof-reading, etc.
+Our office is happy to help with the grant preparation process, including editing your proposal, helping you put together a budget, locating official school documents, etc.

 Please note that it’s better to submit to the grantor several days earlier than the actual deadline.

 Step #5: If necessary, our office submits the grant (this is the case for anything involving grants.gov) to the grantor.
 Otherwise the researcher may submit the grant.

 Step #6: Upon receipt of grant, the researcher notifies our office and supplies us with the award information (approved proposal and budget).

 Step #7: Our office works with Financial Records to set up an account for the external funds.
 The account number will be supplied to the researcher and should be used on all expense reports, check requests, summer salaries, stipend/wage requests, purchase orders, etc. All financial documents should be submitted to our office for approval before being submitted to Financial Records.
 Our office will scan the document and keep it in our files.
 We will also have access to the Financial spreadsheet so that we can track expenditures.
 We can provide updates to the researcher as necessary.

 Step #8: Our office works with the researcher to decide how any additional salary is handled.
 This usually involves working with the department chair or dean as well.